 E pā ana ki a tatou |About us

-We are an independent provider of residential and community-based rehabilitation for clients with a variety of neurological and developmental disorders including traumatic brain injury.
-We are driven to help our clients achieve independence, inclusion and quality of life after a brain injury or as a result of a medical condition.
-Our community service provides rehabilitation and support under ACC’s Training for Independence and Living My Life programmes.
+We are an independent provider of residential and community-based rehabilitation for clients with a variety of neurological, physical and developmental disorders including traumatic brain injury.
+We are driven to help our clients achieve independence, inclusion and quality of life.
+Laura Fergusson Trust as an organisation holds a philosophy; to provide opportunities that aide our residents and clients in pursuing to live fulfilling and independent lives.

 Kōrero mō te tūranga |About the role

 Are you an Occupational Therapist with Neurorehabilitation experience and keen to be part of a dynamic team?
 This role will involve providing occupational therapy services within both our residential and community team.